unicornlaunching/Stacks_Starter_Pack_LLMs/README.md

 # Stacks_Starter_Pack_LLMs
-## So you wanna Stacks Blockchain

-The quickest way to get started on stacks.
+## The quickest way to get started on stacks.

 ### 1. Click on the Green button <> Code ▽
 ### 2. Download zip